bincrafters/conan-icu/README.md

 The example below shows the commands used to publish to bincrafters conan repository.
 To publish to your own conan respository (for example, after forking this git repository), you will need to change the commands below accordingly.

-## Build
+## Build and package

-This is a header only library, so nothing needs to be built.

-## Package
+The following command both runs all the steps of the conan file, and publishes the package to the local system cache.
+This includes downloading dependencies from "build_requires" and "requires" , and then running the build() method.

-    $ conan create bincrafters/testing
+    $ conan create bincrafters/stable

 ## Add Remote